 Recent changes in SDLT regulations

 In recent years, there have been several changes in stamp duty rates and SDLT regulations that property investors need to be aware of.
 The most notable change is the introduction of the 3% stamp duty surcharge for second homes, which came into effect from 1 April 2016.
 This additional fee applies to all real estate or land with a sale value over £40,000.
 This charge is mandatory in such cases, leading many to wonder how much stamp duty they will need to pay.
-To pay stamp duty, investors must calculate the total amount based on the property’s value and the applicable surcharge.
+To pay stamp duty, investors must calculate the total amount based on the property’s value and the applicable surcharge, ensuring they have paid stamp duty correctly.
 By understanding the process of paying stamp duty, investors can better prepare for this additional expense.

 Annexes, which are additional living spaces within the grounds of a main residence, have also been affected by the new regulations.
 To be exempt from the 3% surcharge, an annex must be located within the grounds of the main home and must not exceed one third of the total value.
 Additionally, recent modifications to SDLT regulations include temporary rate reductions and surcharges for non-UK residents.